k0kk0k/ava-bundle/README.md

 # Fast ava node exploding

+Tested on Ubuntu 18.04 but other linux distros should be OK also.

 ### Prerequisites

 `sudo apt install git`

-Tested on Ubuntu 18.04 but other linux distros should be OK also.
+### Deploy

 Go to home directory and use commands below.